tiarno/bhp3_class/bhp3_class/areas_for_class/Class.md

 ## Pilot class: Interaction

 - Need class interaction
+    - During Class:
-    - use your microphone during class
+        - use your microphone, ask questions!
-    - use chat during class
+        - use chat window
+    - After Class:
-    - use the Discord chat after class
+        - use the Discord chat

 ---